Purananuru: Reference to death and rituals

 Erection of a Nadukal (hero stone) to honour fallen heroes is one of the cultural practices mentioned repeatedly in Purananuru.

 According to Hart and Heifetz, several poems in Purananuru talk about the God of Death, the death of kings, the helplessness of widows, youth versus old age, memorial stones and death rituals.
 After the death of a king the people and poets scold the god of death who takes the life of the generous kings, women beat their breasts and their bangles break into pieces.
 According to several poems mention that people were commonly burnt in the cremation ground, Tamils also believed in re-birth and only good deeds would lead them to a better life in their next birth.
 It also claims that Indra who holds the Vajrayudam welcomes the soul of a Great king Ay Andiran as he did good deeds.
 There are several mentions of pinda offered to the corpse and later burnt, after all the rituals they plant a Naṭukal for the king and decorate it.
-Naṭukal is a memorial stone dedicated to the honorable death of a hero in battle.
+Naṭukal are memorial stones dedicated to the honorable death of a hero in battle.
 Naṭukal has several mentions in this text and explains when was it erected.
 After a great King or warrior dies his body is burnt, and then they erect a hero stone for him as a memorial.
 Avvaiyar in poem 232 describes the Naṭukal of Athiyamān Nedumān Añci, it is decorated with peacock feathers and toddy is kept nearby.